 13 On Noah’s 601st birthday, the water had all dried up, so he decided to celebrate by blowing the roof off the ark with dynamite.
 14 But, even though the ground was dry, Noah waited a further three months to make sure that the ground was absolutely dry.

-15 By this point, God was getting impatient, so he said to Noah, 16 ‘Come out of the ark, you idiot!
+15 By this point, God was getting impatient, so he commanded Noah, 16 ‘Come out of the ark, you idiot!
 17 And bring your family and all of the animals too.
 They’ve got a lot of breeding to do to repopulate the Earth, and I’m going to watch every minute of it!’

 18 So Noah and his family finally came out of the ark, 19 followed by all of the animals.

-20 Then Noah built an altar to the Lord and set about slaughtering two of each of the clean animals.
+20 Noah built an altar to the Lord and set about slaughtering two of each of the clean animals.
 There were so many, it took him nearly a month, and by the end, the mountain was awash with blood.

 21 The Lord smelled the sweet aroma and said in his heart, ‘Damn, I love me some barbecue!’

 22 Then he recited this poem:

 ‘Until the Earth has reached its end,

 There will also be seasons throughout the year,

 Some with cold and others with heat.

 There will be daytime, when it is light,